HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The move register instruction MR copies data from a segment or control register to a general register "r" and vice versa.
+The move register instruction MR copies data from a segment or control register "s" to a general register "r" and vice versa.
 If the "D" bit is set, the copy direction is from "r" to a segment or control register, otherwise from these registers to "r".
 The "M" bit indicates whether a segment register or a control register is moved.
 The "Z" option uses a zero value for the source.
 Setting a value for a privileged segment or control register is a privileged operation.

 #### Operation